kud04rk/anime-renamer/README.rst

 This script will ONLY work if you have episode number in your episode name.

-you have to manually convert the episode name into 1.mp4 2.mp4 etc for this script to work

 example:[ANIMEKG] Title episode 356 [720p].mp4

 you have to make it 356.mp4 while running main.py